 Think of it as English sangria, if you will, but without the wine.
 It’s light, bright, subtly spiced, a little earthy and astringent, and packed with a veritable garden of orange, strawberries, cucumber, and mint, making it ideal for sipping on warm days, especially outdoors.
 The gin-based spirit on which the drink is built, Pimm’s No. 1, can be classed as a liqueur, due to its relatively low alcohol content (25% ABV), which also makes the cocktail pretty sessionable (i.e. you can sip it all day long).

 “Pimm’s Cup” is a cocktail, but it also refers to that base booze itself, which is often called a “fruit cup”—which can be confusing if you’re American and that term makes your mind go straight to grade-school lunches and tiny plastic tubs of syrupy, sugary chunks of too-soft peaches and grapes.
-In England, though, “fruit cup” (and “summer cup”) refers to a drink or liqueur designed to be mixed with something sweet and/or bubbly, like 7-Up, lemonade (a lot of British recipes that refer to “lemonade” actually mean lemon-lime soda), or ginger ale.
+In England, though, “fruit cup” (and “summer cup”) refers to a drink or liqueur designed to be mixed with something sweet and/or bubbly, like 7-Up, lemonade (a lot of British recipes that refer to “lemonade” actually mean lemon-lime soda, to further confuse things), or ginger ale.
 There are other brands of fruit cup, like Plymouth, Austin’s, and Stone’s, but Pimm’s is by far the most popular.

 Pimm’s No. 1 was invented in the 1820s by James Pimm, a London oyster bar owner who realized customers stayed at the bar longer when they didn’t get drunk so fast (according to the Pimm’s website), so he developed a lighter, sippable, gin-based spirit flavored with a secret mix of herbs, citrus, and spices.
 Other sources say it was intended as a sort of digestif, but either way, it was a hit.
 It was served at his establishment in a small cup known as a “No. 1″—hence the Pimm’s No. 1 name that eventually appeared on the bottles.
 Large-scale production of Pimm’s began in the 1850s, which is also when other Pimm’s recipes started to be manufactured.